hyperledger/firefly/docs/gettingstarted/sandbox.md

 [← ② Start your environment](setup_env.md){: .btn .btn-purple .mb-5}

-Now that you have a full network of 3 Supernodes running on your machine, let's look at the first two components that you will interact with: the FireFly Sandbox and the FireFly Explorer.
+Now that you have a full network of three Supernodes running on your machine, let's look at the first two components that you will interact with: the FireFly Sandbox and the FireFly Explorer.

 ## Video walkthrough